StephenCleary/blog-stephencleary-dotcom/blog/_posts/2011-10-06-option-parsing-positional-arguments.md

 ---
 layout: post
 title: "Option Parsing; Positional Arguments"
-tags: ["Option Parsing", ".NET", "Nito.KitchenSink"]
+series: "Option parsing"
+seriesTitle: "Option Parsing; Positional Arguments"
 ---
 "Positional arguments" are any arguments not associated with an option.
 When using the [Nito.KitchenSink option parsing library](http://nuget.org/List/Packages/Nito.KitchenSink.OptionParsing), positional arguments must come after any options and their arguments.

 ## Individual Positional Arguments

 You can use the **PositionalArgumentAttribute** to specify positional arguments in your options class.
 This attribute takes a single integral parameter, the 0-based index of the positional argument.

-Positional arguments support the entire range of [parsing possibilities](http://blog.stephencleary.com/2011/08/option-parsing-argument-parsing.html), including **SimpleParserAttribute**.
+Positional arguments support the entire range of [parsing possibilities]({% post_url 2011-08-11-option-parsing-argument-parsing %}), including **SimpleParserAttribute**.